ZunairaAli18/Basic-Post-Creation-Sample/README.md

 The template now uses folders for better organizion of the files.
 So, all the source code now lives in the src folder.

 # POST
-This is a basic structure of post using rayli c++
+This is a basic structure of post using raylib c++